Our tours don’t include flights or Travel Insurance but we highly recommend you book travel insurance for your Camino de Santiago trip.

 Losing money, passport and other important items: including lost passport expenses, lost money, cover personal liability, legal expenses.

 Ensure that you have sufficient supplies for the course of your journey and take the necessary precautions before attempting to walk the Camino.
-European travelers can also use their European Medical Card to access health care in other European countries.
+European travellers can also use their European Medical Card to access health care in other European countries.

 All of CaminoWays.com clients can get a free travel insurance quotation from WorldNomads: